-- 1) Be specific.
+- 1. Be specific.
 Refer to community needs and particular library services.
-Instead of saying "The library needs..." say, "The people request..." or "The tax-payers need..." - 2) Be informative.
-Give specific reasons why a request should be supported; provide opportunities for questions. - 3) Be brief.
-State your business concisely and listen carefully to all questions in order to answer them precisely. - 4) Be appreciative.
-Acknowledge past support. - 5) Be courteous.
-Ask and explain in a positive manner. - 6) Be prepared.
+Instead of saying "The library needs ..." say, "The people request ..." or "The taxpayers need ..." - 2.
+Be informative.
+Give specific reasons why a request should be supported; provide opportunities for questions. - 3.
+Be brief.
+State your business concisely and listen carefully to all questions in order to answer them precisely. - 4.
+Be appreciative.
+Acknowledge past support. - 5.
+Be courteous.
+Ask and explain in a positive manner. - 6.
+Be prepared.
 Have printed data and visuals on hand.

-And remember that: this "agency" may move to reduce certain lines of the budget, but that is simply to arrive at a bottom line for the library.
-At least they're dealing with real numbers instead of a percentage cut!
-Make sure it is clear to both the agency and the tax payers at town meeting exactly what the library is requesting from public revenues.
+And remember that this "agency" may move to reduce certain lines of the budget, but that is simply to arrive at a bottom line for the library.
+Make sure it is clear to both the agency and the taxpayers at town meeting exactly what the library is requesting from public revenues.

-When the Board of Trustees receives the final bottom line figure from the legislative body of the town, it may be necessary to readjust the individual line allocations.
+When the Board of Trustees receives the bottom line figure from the legislative body of the town, it may be necessary to readjust the individual line allocations.
 In town libraries, only trustees have control over individual lines in the library's budget.